Illumination of Aircraft by Intense Light

 Texas Criminal Law

 Have you been charged with Illumination of Aircraft by Intense Light?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here

-Illumination of Aircraft by Intense Light is classified in the Texas Penal Code under Title 9 “Offenses Against Public Order and Decency”, Chapter 42 “Disorderly Conduct and Related Offenses.”
+The Penal Code codifies the Texas Illumination of Aircraft by Intense Light law under Title 9 “Offenses Against Public Order and Decency,” Chapter 42 “Disorderly Conduct and Related Offenses.”
+Learn more about the Texas offense of Illumination of Aircraft by Intense Light below.

 What is the current Texas law about Illumination of Aircraft by Intense Light?